linaGirl/leaky-bucket/README.md

     var bucket = new LeakyBucket(200, 30, 60);

-You may also use an options object instead of the eparameters
+You may also use an options object instead of the parameters

     var bucket = new LeakyBucket({
           capacity: 200         // items per interval, defaults to 60